russmack/ransid/README.md

 # ransid

-Rust library providing colour and style for the terminal.
+Rust library providing ansi colour and style for the terminal.

 ## Usage
 Run the example: